jakesgordon/rack-rabbit/README.md

     Usage: rack-rabbit [options] rack-file

     RackRabbit options:
-        -c, --config CONFIG     specify the rack-rabbit configuration file -a, --app_id ID         specify an app_id for this application server (default: rack-rabbit) -q, --queue QUEUE       specify the queue to subscribe for incoming requests (default: rack-rabbit) -w, --workers COUNT     specify the number of worker processes (default: 2) --log-level LEVEL   specify the log level for rack rabbit output (default: info) -d, --daemonize         run daemonized in the background -p, --pid PIDFILE       specify the pid filename -l, --log LOGFILE       specify the log filename
+        -c, --config CONFIG     provide options using a rack-rabbit configuration file --host HOST         the RabbitMQ broker IP address (default: 127.0.0.1) --port PORT         the RabbitMQ broker port (default: 5672) -a, --app_id ID         an app_id for this application server (default: rack-rabbit) -q, --queue QUEUE       the queue to subscribe for incoming requests (default: rack-rabbit) -w, --workers COUNT     the number of worker processes (default: 2) -d, --daemonize         run daemonized in the background -p, --pid PIDFILE       the pid filename
+        -l, --log LOGFILE       the log filename
+            --log-level LEVEL   the log level for rack rabbit output (default: info) --preload           preload the rack app before forking worker processes

     Ruby options:
-        -I, --include PATH      specify an additional $LOAD_PATH (may be used more than once) --debug             set $DEBUG to true
+        -I, --include PATH      an additional $LOAD_PATH (may be used more than once) --debug             set $DEBUG to true
             --warn              enable warnings